 THE FUTURE PEOPLE lead bicycle tour for Chicago teens

-The Future People led six Chicago high school students on a 333 mile bicycle journey from Pittsburgh to Washington, DC. bringing their history lessons to life via the Great Allegheny Passage and the C & O Canal.
-This pathway, filled with sites related to the history of steel, the railroad, immigration, and several wars-from the French and Indian War, the American Revolution, The War of 1812, and the Civil War--has educational opportunities around every bend of the trail.
-The riders began at the site of the 1892 Homestead Steel Strike, rolled along the route of the Baltimore and Ohio Railroad and the Chesapeake and Ohio Canal, through the Antietam battlefield and ended their journey at the steps of the Lincoln Memorial.
+In June of 2017 the Future People along with US History teacher Christian Altena led six Chicago high school students on a 333 mile bicycle journey from Pittsburgh to Washington, DC.
+Their history lessons were brought to life by traveling the Great Allegheny Passage and the C & O Canal tow path.
+This route, filled with sites related to the history of steel, transportation, immigration, the American Revolution, and the Civil War--has educational opportunities around every bend of the trail.
+On this 10 day trip the riders began at the site of the 1892 Homestead Steel Strike, rolled along the route of the Baltimore and Ohio Railroad and the Chesapeake and Ohio Canal, through the Antietam battlefield and ended their journey at the steps of the Lincoln Memorial.

 THE FUTURE PEOPLE volunteering with Turtle Island Preserve, Boone, NC